 - Gallbladder trouble, recurrent infections, cuts that are slow to heal, dry skin, gum disease and so on are more of the many signs.

 Of course, there could be other factors involved in causing each of the above conditions.
 For example, yeast overgrowth, low levels of serotonin (the happy hormone) or a mineral deficiency can cause carbohydrate cravings.
 As another example, certain medications can cause heartburn.
-But clearly, if you have any of these clues, and especially if you have more than one, it couldn’t hurt to check your blood sugar.
+But clearly, if you have any of these clues, and especially if you have more than one, it would be smart to check your blood sugar.

 How does the blood sugar system work?
-Blood sugar is a very good thing—an absolute necessity in fact.
 Glucose in the blood fuels the activity of our cells and is the main source of energy for the brain.
 The healthy body has an elegant feedback system for assuring a steady supply of glucose to cells and for avoiding excess.
 When blood sugar increases (e.g. after a meal), the pancreas gland releases insulin , a hormone that among other roles, tells the body to store blood sugar.
 Insulin causes some sugar to be stored in the liver and muscles as a starchy substance called glycogen .
 However, insulin also signals the body to store lots of blood sugar as body fat .

 Our normal metabolism, brain function and physical activities use up the supply of circulating blood sugar.
 Before we raise it again by eating, the lowered blood sugar level signals the pancreas to send out another hormone, glucagon .
 It does basically the opposite of what insulin does—cause blood sugar to come out of storage and go back into circulation.
 It’s more complex than that, but you get the idea.